Deenpro1/blockpychain/README.md

 **Q: How do I connect a wallet or explorer?**
 A: Use `wallet.py` or `block_explorer.py` to interact with the node.
 Make sure the node is running and reachable.

-**Q: Can I run multiple nodes?**
-A: Yes, but you must configure each node to use a different port.

 ---

 For further questions, please check the code comments or open an issue.